A STEAM workshop: Science, Technology, Engineering, ARTS, Math

 A Graphing Garbage Integration Lesson and Graphing GarbagePPT was provided for the teachers to share in their classrooms.

-There are no photos with those IDs or post 15788 does not have any attached images!
 Thank you to Christina Lunde for making the dinner and helping with logistics and to Eileen Smith for her assistance.
 Thank you PaperSeed Foundation and the California Arts Council for making this evening possible.